Consider new construction

 If you’ve been having trouble finding exactly what you’re looking for, or everything you like is being swept away before you can even say, “that’s the one,” you’re not alone.
 Experts have been cautioning about a lack of available home inventory for some time now, with the onset of the pandemic only serving to exacerbate the situation.

 National Association of Realtors® chief economist, Lawrence Yun, continues his recurring call for construction.
 “The heavy number of new listings is increasing, but they are quickly taken out of the market from heavy buyer competition,” he says.
 “More homes need to be built.”
-Recent total housing inventory numbers show a 21.1 percent decrease in numbers from last year.

 Build your own dream home

-There are three ways to go about purchasing new construction: buying a house already built on spec, having a semicustom home built as part of a development or having a custom home designed.
+There are three ways to go about purchasing new construction: buying a house already built on spec, having a semi-custom home built as part of a development or having a custom home designed.

 When weighing in on this decision, there are some things to consider.
 If you don’t want to be involved in the building process from start to finish, but you’d like to potentially have some say in the final touches (selecting finishes, upgrades, etc.), you’ll want to decide if you’d be interested in a subdivision.
 These homes are typically built with the latest technology, cutting down on maintenance.
 But, do you mind being further away from the city center?
 Do you like the look of the typical subdivision or will you mind if your home is fairly close to your neighbors?
 These are all somewhat common characteristics of subdivisions.